FC Volendam: 1970s and 1980s

 History was written in FC Volendam history in December 1971.
 The Portuguese Walter Ferreira signed a one-and-a-half-year contract with the club, making him their first foreign player.
 Despite this, Volendam suffered relegated to the Eerste Divisie in that season.
 The following season, 1972–73, in which Ferreira became club top scorer with 11 goals, Volendam narrowly missed out on promotion to the highest level.
 In the deciding match against De Graafschap, a draw was enough, but the club lost 1–0.
 Volendam then played in the Eerste Divisie for the first time for more than three consecutive seasons.
 Only in 1976–77 promotion was again achieved after play-offs.
 The club then split into a professional club, FC Volendam, and an amateur club RKAV Volendam in July 1977, marking the birth of the club known as Volendam today.
 After seventh and seventeenth places, respectively, in 1977–78 and 1978–79, the club relegated again.
 In 1982, Fritz Korbach was appointed as head coach.
 He was Volendam's first German manager and had previously successfully led FC Wageningen and PEC Zwolle to the Eredivisie.
 This turned out to be a perfect move, as he also led Volendam to the highest level in the 1982–83 season.
 As their former stay in the Eredivisie, they last two seasons before suffering another relegation.
 Under the guidance of new head coach Jan Brouwer, Volendam again became champions of the Eerste Divisie in the 1986–87 season and thus promoted back to the Eredivisie.
 In the autumn, an ambitious plan ensured Volendam salvation from financial ruin, which had threatened the club's existence for some years.

-Throughout the years, Volendam spawned many talented players, such as Wim Jonk, Edwin Zoetebier, Arnold and Gerrie Mühren.
-The club also has an accomplished scouting and youth system, which spreads across many different countries.
+Throughout the years, Volendam has spawned potential players, such as Wim Jonk, Edwin Zoetebier, Arnold and Gerrie Mühren.
+The club also has scouted youth system, which spreads across different countries.